 Mike reporting on visit to Hyde Park in central London to see Pope Benedict:

 Along with a group of friends from our parish I made an early start in order to arrive at Hyde Park well before the gates opened at 1pm.
-Since I was holding the banner they sent me through the gate first and we all ran towards the arena and managed to get a good spot right by the fence where the Pope would drive pas
+Since I was holding the banner they sent me through the gate first and we all ran towards the arena and managed to get a good spot right by the fence where the Pope would drive past.

 (Richard with our parish banner)